danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Getting-Started.md

 # Getting Started

-This article describes how to get started using RichTextKit.
+This article describes how to get started with RichTextKit.

 @Metadata {